guidoferreyra/Glyphs-Scripts/README.md

 #### moreThanTwoComponents.py

-Based on a selection opens in a newtab the glyphs that uses more than two components.
+Based on selected glyphs, opens in a new tab the glyphs that uses more than two components.

 ---

 #### nodesNearAlignmentZones.py

-Based on a selection opens in a newtab the glyphs that uses more than two components.
+(UI) Based on a upm “threshold” slider, adds circle annotation to nodes that are close to alignment zones.
+Useful for misplaced nodes that affects hinting.

 ![](readme_imgs/screen-nodesNearAlignmentZones.png)